LayerManager/layman/doc/rest.md

 - **authenticated**: Boolean. `true` if user is authenticated, `false` if user is anonymous.
 - **claims**: Object.
 Dictionary of known claims (e.g. name, nickname, preferred_username, or email).
 Claims are inspired by and have same meaning as [OpenID Connect standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 Some claims are set even if the user is anonymous (e.g. name).
 - *username*: String.
 Username the user reserved within Layman.
 If not set, it was not reserved yet.
 To be used as username in some REST API paths (i.e. `/rest/<user>/...`)
-- *name*: String.
-Full name used e.g. for maps metadata.
-Available only for authenticated users with reserved username.
-- *email*: String.
-Email address used e.g. for maps metadata.
-Available only for authenticated users with reserved username.

 ### PATCH Current User
 Update information about current user.
 Currently used only for reserving `username`.